Concussion Legacy Foundation Media Project

 The CLF Media Project recognizes this opportunity to improve public health and provides media professionals with current concepts, tools, and vocabulary to accurately cover concussions, protocols, and return-to-play.

-Learn more about how children can learn from media, download our 22 Do's for Covering Concussions and meet our CLF Media Project Advisors who incorporate our teachings into their work.
+Learn more about how children can learn from media, download our 22 Do's for Covering Concussions and meet our CLF Media Project Fellows who incorporate our teachings into their work.